|

 The pivot back into the US Dollar, Bitcoin and stocks, however, saw capital flow out of bonds and commodities, with US Treasuries, Gold, Oil, Silver and Copper all falling.

-Gold falls to support at $2,709, the base of a former range, as it trends lower.
-The precious metal is probably now in a short-term downtrend and, given the principle that “the trend is your friend,” it is vulnerable to further weakness in the near term.
+Gold breaks below support at $2,709, the base of a former range, as it capitulates lower.
+The precious metal is now in a short-term downtrend and, given the principle that “the trend is your friend,” it is vulnerable to further weakness in the near term.

 XAU/USD 4-hour Chart

-That said, the precious metal remains in an uptrend on a medium and long-term basis, and a material risk remains that it could reverse course and begin rising in line with these broader up cycles.
-However, there are no technical signs of this happening yet.
+The precious metal, however, remains in an uptrend on a long-term basis and probably still a medium-term basis, and there remains a risk that it could reverse course and begin rising in line with these broader up cycles.
+However, there are no technical signs of this happening yet as price continues tumbling lower.

 A break above the all-time high of $2,790 would re-confirm the medium-term uptrend and probably lead to a move up to resistance at $2,800 (whole number and psychological number), followed by $2,850.